 Dancing and air guitar are arguable forms of exercise, but not really.
 So, before feasting the evening away, I like to go for a hike or bike ride.
 Deer Valley’s extensive trail system truly has something for everyone, and is great for groups with a variety of abilities or preferred sport.
 For those who are not into hiking or biking, going for a quick paddle on a SUP board is an option on the lakes behind Deer Valley Grocery~Café – which, by the way, is a great option for grabbing sandwiches, salads and more on your way to a concert.

 For weekend shows, I always try to go for a bike ride in the early afternoon and work up a good appetite.
 I always seem to wind up with a convenient parking spot near the first or second lot, and if timed right, can get in line before the gates open and snag a spot near the stage.

-Maybe this isn’t a secret per se, but each Wednesday evening, Grand Valley Bank Community Concert Series offers free shows at the Snow Park Outdoor Amphitheater.
+Maybe this isn’t a secret per se, but each Wednesday evening, Grand Valley Bank Community Concert Series offers free concerts at Deer Valley‘s Snow Park Outdoor Amphitheater.
 What better way to hone your concert craft?
 Just remember to pack the corkscrew.